AshQTan/graf/overview/ui_components.md

 The user's home screen.

 - **`MiniGraphWidget`**: a read-only, tappable thumbnail of each active graph showing recent points.
+- **`MultiChartGrid`**: a composed workspace displaying multiple custom-selected graph canvases in a grid format.
 - **Sorting**: most recently updated first.
-- **Actions**: new graph, tap to open, long-press for archive/delete.
+- **Actions**: new graph, new view layout, tap to open, long-press for archive/delete.
 - **Insight nudge**: a small banner or card surfacing the most interesting recent insight across all graphs (e.g., "Your focus has been trending up this week 📈").